 Why do we need this research?

-Eating disorders, such as anorexia, bulimia, and binge-eating, can severely affect the wellbeing of women during pregnancy.
-Some women with eating disorders can find that their symptoms get better during pregnancy, but then get worse after they have given birth.
+Eating disorders, such as anorexia, bulimia and binge-eating, can severely affect the wellbeing of women during pregnancy.
+Some women find that their symptoms get better during pregnancy but then get worse after they have given birth.
 What’s more, eating disorders can lead to health problems for the baby during and after pregnancy, including premature birth, low birthweight, and difficulty with breastfeeding.

-We need to learn more about how eating disorders affect pregnant women, so we can ensure that women get the support they need to have a health pregnancy and baby.
+We need to learn more about the effects that eating disorders can have on pregnant women in order to make sure that women get the support they need to have a health pregnancy and baby.

 What happened in this project?

-Our researchers analysed data from a large group of pregnant women to understand how common different types of eating disorders are.
-The found that just over 15% of women had had an eating disorder at some point in their lives, with anorexia being the most common.
-Nearly 1.5%, or about 1 in 70 women, had an eating disorder while they were pregnant.
+Our researchers analysed data from a large group of pregnant women to understand how many of them had an eating disorder.
+The team found that just over 15% of women had an eating disorder at some point in their lives, with anorexia being the most common.
+Nearly 1.5% – or about 1 in 70 women – had an eating disorder while they were pregnant.

-Other mental health problems, such as depression, anxiety, and a history of self-harm or suicide attempts, were more common among pregnant women with eating disorders.
-Eating disorders were often left undiagnosed by doctors and midwives during antenatal care, which suggests many women aren’t being offered the support they might need.
+Other mental health problems, such as depression, anxiety and a history of self-harm or suicide attempts, were more common among pregnant women with eating disorders.
+Eating disorders were often left undiagnosed by doctors and midwives during antenatal care, which suggests many women aren’t being offered the support they need.

 What difference will this project make?